Emelyke/Agro-Exports-Data-Analysis/README.md

 ![Screenshot 2024-12-10 212043](https://github.com/user-attachments/assets/92c75e10-d340-4c73-86c3-eb978f44f1dd)

 ## Project Insight
--Relattionship between revenue, costs and profits over the years.

--What is the Export quarterly revenue trend like?
+-There’s a positive revenue-to-cost ratio with a total profit of ₦98M.
+Indicates strong market engagement and demand for services.

-The export quarterly revenue trend exhibits a steady linear progression between 1 to 1.2 billion, with a high spike in Q4 2021 and the low revenue in Q3 2021 and Q4 2022.
+-The export quarterly revenue trend exhibits a steady linear progression between 1 to 1.2 billion, with a high spike in Q4 2021 and the low revenue in Q3 2021 and Q4 2022.

--Top Export products and performance by country. products like sesame, cocoa and cashew nuts which are the leading agricultural export products of Nigeria

--Relationship between Revenue and profit of product?

--Top companies by revenue and no of products exported?

--(port)Channel of transportation analysis by profit $ loss
+-Sesame, cocoa, and cashew nuts remain the top-performing agricultural export products, with cashew and palm oil closely following as key contributors to the sector’s growth

+-Products with lower revenue streams yielded higher profits than some high-revenue products.
+This variance is attributed to pricing strategies, cost structures, or the volume of units exported, influencing overall profitability.

+-Volume of units exported barely influenced the high revenue generated in most products,This variance is attributed to pricing strategies

+-Significant losses were incurred due to elevated exportation costs, high port fees, and increased transportation expenses associated with transferring goods from production sites to storage facilities.

 ## Final Conclusion:

-To improve the sales of Vrinda Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
-This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
-The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.
+-To enhance agro-export sector the following is essential;

+-Reduce exportation costs and port fees through policy reforms, digitized port operations, and improved logistics efficiency.

+-Invest in better transportation networks, including rail and inland waterways, to lower transfer costs and enhance supply chain movement.

+-Optimize pricing strategies and focus on value addition (e.g., processing raw products locally) to maximize profitability.

+-Expand storage infrastructure and implement digital tracking systems to improve supply chain efficiency and reduce losses.

+-Leverage trade agreements and market intelligence to unlock new export opportunities and strengthen Nigeria’s global market position.